-- Based on the limited development potential for office space at the site given the identified challenging market conditions and constraints that currently apply to the site, it may not be financially feasible for a developer to pay for the land needed to site an office building prior to 2016; and - The amount of office space development potentially absorbed at the site (or elsewhere in Vallejo) between 2016 and 2020 is estimated to be 145,000 square feet of space.
+- Based on the limited development potential for office space at the site given the identified challenging market conditions and constraints that currently apply to the site, it may not be financially feasible for a developer to pay for the land needed to site an office building prior to 201623; and - The amount of office space development potentially absorbed at the site (or elsewhere in Vallejo) between 2016 and 2020 is estimated to be 145,000 square feet of space.
 The most likely office development will be a campus option for a larger user seeking to combine or consolidate a variety of functions at one location which would appreciate the lower costs of a Solano County office location and the billboard effect the site could provide to highway travelers.
 Opportunities may also arise to attract professional and service firms which prefer the display advantages of the site in a central location between Sacramento and the Bay Area.
 Even if these arrangements are made, competition for office space uses will be intense.
-Before committing to including the amount of office space in the proposed development program for the site, conduct a solicitation of office space developers/users to attempt to secure a commitment for the development of office space at the site, given the findings summarized in this report suggesting it will be challenging to do so on favorable economic terms.
+Before committing to including the amount of office space in the proposed development program for the site, conduct a solicitation of office space at the site, given the findings summarized in this report suggesting it will be challenging to do so on favorable economic terms.

-&lt;sup>23 By 2016, office space development opportunities could begin to arise at the site if rents rise significantly at preferred locations in the San Francisco Bay Area encouraging users to consider alternative locations, necessary off-site and on-site transportation and ingress/egress improvements are made, dedicated parking is provided for an office use, the other characteristics described in this report required for successful office environments are created, and the land is sold fee simple at a relatively low cost.
+23 By 2016, office space development opportunities could begin to arise at the site if rents rise significantly at preferred locations in the San Francisco Bay Area encouraging users to consider alternative locations, necessary off-site and on-site transportation and ingress/egress improvements are made, dedicated parking is provided for an office use, the other characteristics described in this report required for successful office environments are created, and the land is sold fee simple at a relatively low cost.